 Maria is an English and Creative Writing student, and a poet in her free time – needless to say, words are her passion.
 She loves both writing and reading equally, and working with the HCE fiction submissions allows her to see first-hand how much talent there is out there and how words influence the way people see the world.
 Maria considers herself lucky.

 Aarushi is an aspiring author who has so far explored writing poems, novels, the short story and travel articles.
 Alongside this, she has also been actively participating in poetry open mic events like Fire & Dust.
 As a keen learner, she plans to next get to grips with script-writing for the stage, radio and screen.
-Currently, Aarushi helps promote HCE, co-manages the HCE Instagram handle (@hce_magazine) with Leah and assists with non-fiction submissions.
+Currently, Aarushi helps promote HCE, co-manages the HCE Instagram handle (@hce_magazine) and assists with non-fiction submissions.
 In her spare time, she loves to get lost inside fictional worlds – a.k.a. read and play video games.

 Provide opportunities for regional applicants who may otherwise struggle to access the industry.